 So now that we know what makes us fat (insulin), what can we do about it?
-In this scenario, I envision that there are three types of people in the world:
+In terms of weight loss, there are basically three categories.

 - People who want to lose weight (either a lot of weight or a little weight)